edgeimpulse/transformation-blocks/sync-scp-dataset/README.md

 `--remote-host` Remote host to copy files from

-`--remote-port` Bucket to store the dataset
+`--remote-port` Remote port to use

 `--remote-directory` Remote directory to fetch

-`--bucket-name` Bucket to store the dataset
+`--bucket-name` Bucket to store the files

-`--bucket-prefix` Output bucket prefix to store the data
+`--bucket-prefix` Output bucket prefix to store the files

 ### SSH credentials